Mallu Vetti Minor: Plot

 The story begins with Santhana Lakshmi being released from the jail and remembering her past.

 Rassappa Gounder, also known as Mallu Vetti Minor, was a bachelor and rich man who spent his time in the brothels like his father Marappa Gounder.
-Santhana Lakshmi and Rassappa fell in love with each other.
+Santhana Lakshmi and Rassappa fell in love.
 Rassappa Gounder and President were in a feud for several years.
 In a misunderstanding, Rassappa Gounder had to marry Parimala and married her.
 A few years later, Rassappa Gounder became the perfect husband and had a son.
 While Santhana Lakshmi was still unmarried and teased Rassappa Gounder whenever she got the opportunity.
-One day, that was the straw that broke the camel's back so the angry Rassappa Gounder raped Santhana Lakshmi.
+One day, that was the last straw so the angry Rassappa Gounder raped Santhana Lakshmi.
 The rest of story is what happens to Rassappa Gounder, Parimala and Santhana Lakshmi.